What fueled Saturday's election results? Desire for responsiveness, victors say

 “My focus is the tax rate, police and fire service and making sure we can lower our fees, take care of our streets and infrastructure,” Hudspeth said.
 “I will welcome them in and help them where I can.
 I’m sure we will agree more than we’ll disagree.”

-They “decide if I stay there, and the voters decide who I work with,” he said.
+They “decide if I stay there, and the voters decide who I work with,” Hudspeth said.
 “And that’s the way it should be.
 The citizens of Denton make those decisions.”

 Meltzer said he looks forward to working with the new council members.